 Of course, there are other uses for uranium besides in nuclear reactors.
 Depleted uranium can be used in armor and ammunition, gamma radiation shielding, and even as a coloring in ceramics.

 But by far, the biggest use for this commodity is in the nuclear space.

 When considering an investment, it's important to note that uranium doesn't trade on the open market like oil does.
 You don't invest directly in the commodity, but rather in the companies that work with it.

 That said, uranium does cater to the whims of supply and demand.

 And if you’ve been on the fence regarding the true value of uranium, take note.

 Anyone who has a dime invested in uranium has come across Canadian Cameco at one point or another.

 The company accounted for about 17% of the world's uranium in 2016, with mines in Canada, the U.S., Kazakhstan, and Australia.
-Today, its highest producing mine is the McArthur River, yet its biggest reserves — the largest undeveloped reserves in the world, in fact — are under the Cigar Lake mine.
+Today, Cameco has the licensed capacity to produce more than 53 million pounds (100% basis) each year.

 In 2006, a catastrophic flood occurred at Cigar Lake.
 As you can see below, it sparked an unprecedented surge in uranium prices:

 Prices peaked around $137/lb. within a year of the flood, then fell sharply in mid-2007.